Dark Knight Returns: The Golden Child Review

 Dark Knight Returns: The Golden Child Cover

-As I mentioned in the Review introduction involving Miller’s Political Commentary when he was first starting for DC on The Dark Knight Returns, it was similar to Alan Moore’s writing, except speaking out against Eighties Conservatism.
-Now, when looking over this book it does give some nods to the current political climate in the Trump Era of Politics, the outrage, and protests against his policies and then the Joker Crowd symbolizing the ones who follow the President Blindly.
-We had Lara and Jonathan watching in Judgement of human beings, both as half Amazon and half Kryptonian viewing the plight of humans as Ants it would seem but in this story, we’re seeing them come into their own as Heroes but still in a narrow view.
+We had Lara and Jonathan watching in Judgement of human beings, both are half Amazon and half Kryptonian viewing the plight of humans as Ants it would seem but in this story.
+We’re seeing them come into their own as Heroes but still in a narrow view.
 Rafael Grampá’s artwork in this story is a good fit for Frank’s story, while the plot is a mess and gargled at times, Rafael does a great job in showing the serious nature of the Story’s current environment.

 Advertisements